friedrith/node-wifi-cli/README.md

 # node-wifi-cli
-A command line interface for node-wifi
+A command line interface for node-wifi.

+This library is a wrapper around [node-wifi](https://github.com/friedrith/node-wifi).

+## Getting started

 ```bash
 npx node-wifi-cli --scan